 Linux is the low level system program that interacts with the hardware and allocates the machine’s resources to the other programs that you run.

-GNU software provides the low level Operating System functionalities.
+GNU Tools/Libraries provides the low level Operating System functionalities.

 Automates the process of installing, upgrading, configuring, and removing programs in a consistent manner.